Depression Self-Assessment: Shine Light On Your Mental Health

 Recognizing symptoms of depression is vital in order to begin managing symptoms and feeling like yourself again.
 Some common symptoms of depression include:

-- Brain fog such as issues concentrating, recalling details, and making decisions
+- Brain fog such as trouble concentrating, recalling details, and making decisions

 - Fatigue or little energy